Ten things to do with your 2021 tax refund

 Other than those who work in the tax preparation business, no one looks forward to preparing an income tax return – that is, unless you’re expecting a refund!

-If you’re particularly keen and prepared, the Canada Revenue Agency (CRA) allows for online filing of your 2020 personal income tax return as early as Monday, February 22, 2021.
-The deadline to file without facing a late penalty is midnight on Friday, April 30, 2021.
+If you’re particularly keen and prepared, the Canada Revenue Agency (CRA) allows for online filing of your 2021 personal income tax return as early as Monday, February 21, 2022.
+This year with April 30 falling on a Saturday, the deadline to file without facing a late penalty is midnight on Monday, May 2, 2022.

 Whatever date you’re able to get yours in, it’s a good idea to register for your CRA “My Account” and sign up for direct deposit.
 According to the agency’s website, you can receive your refund in as little as eight business days.